 The repertoire is carefully selected to meet the needs of a diverse ensemble, so that all participants will be challenged appropriately.
 The music, ranging from folk song arrangements to tangos and popular classics, is rehearsed thoroughly using a variety of rehearsal techniques, as well as practice CDs and videos.
 Instruction on specific guitar techniques (eg: positioning, free stroke scales, ascending and descending slurs) will be integrated into the rehearsal process.

 This course is open to students aged 16 and older.
-The course will run with a minimum class size of 6 people (please refer to Conservatory Policy for further details regarding procedure if minimum class size is not achieved).
+The course will run with a minimum class size of 6 people (please refer to QCM Policy for further details regarding procedure if minimum class size is not achieved).

 Students should have some classical guitar experience and a modest ability to read and perform music.
 Some skill evaluation will take place during the first class meeting.